 - Termination and renewal: Disputes are common when one party attempts to terminate or renew the licensing agreement.
 Alleged breaches and failure to perform may hinder renewal, while one party or the other may contest whether there were proper grounds to end the agreement.

 - Dispute resolution: Licensing agreements usually include alternative dispute resolution methods such as mediation or arbitration.
 However, even these can lead to disagreements.
-The parties may not see eye to eye about the choice of law provisions, jurisdiction, arbitration clauses, or the correct procedures for resolving disputes.

 How Our Law Firm Can Help